 Recovery from the procedure is rather quick.
 You may be able to return to work in as little as two days with no intense physical exertion or sexual intercourse for two weeks.

 If you experience one or some of the following symptoms, you may eligible for endometrial ablation surgery:

 · Having to change a pad or tampon each hour

 · Bleeding between periods

 At a consultation, we will seek the cause for your heavy bleeding prior to scheduling the procedure.
-There is the possibility we need to treat the symptoms in an alternative method.
+There is the possibility we need to treat the symptoms using an alternative method.
 But many times, the cause for excessive menstruation is unknown.
-Also, we will check for pregnancy.
-You cannot undergo the surgery if pregnant.
+We will also check for pregnancy, as you cannot undergo the surgery if pregnant.